 The Olympics and Painful Parenting

-I’ve come to a conclusion after watching the 2020 Olympics.
+I’ve come to a conclusion after watching 2024 Olympic events this week.
 The Olympics and painful parenting have something in common.
-Like many of the athletes, parents of troubled adult children are worn out from dashed expectations and unsuccessful attempts to control their kids.
-They have hard decisions to make.
+Like many of the athletes who didn’t get what they hoped and worked hard for, parents of troubled adult children are discouraged from dashed hopes and unsuccessful attempts to control the outcome of their children’s lives.

-World champions went to the games with high expectations for winning a medal or setting a world record.
+World champions went to the games with high expectations for winning a medal or setting a new record.
 After all, they are the best in the world.
-Time, money, and energy were invested and sacrifices were made.
+Time, money, and energy were invested.
+Sacrifices were made.
 They set goals, trained hard, persevered, and devoted themselves for years.
-They wanted to guarantee they did everything in their power to make their dreams came true.
+They did everything in their power to make their dreams came true, but everyone can’t win.

 Everyone Can’t Win

-Do you see any commonalities between the Olympics and brokenhearted parents yet?
+Do you see any commonalities between the Olympics and brokenhearted parents now?

 Great amounts of time and energy were joyfully invested to ensure all three of my children turned out well.
 I never expected anything to go awry.
 When my middle child struggled with anxiety, cutting, and substances, I was devastated.
 How could this happen?
 What more could I have done?

-Disappointmented and discouraged, I’d left no room in my parental belief system for this apparent failure.
+Disappointed and discouraged, I’d left no room in my parental belief system for what I perceived as failure.

 What now?

 There’s nothing wrong with having big dreams for our children, but after we do our best, like Olympic athletes, we have to surrender and let go of the outcome.
-Once they’re adults, we have little to no influence over what happens in our sons’ and daughter’s lives.
+Once they’re adults, we have little influence over what happens in our son’s and daughter’s lives.
 We need to release them to God and trust Him to work where we cannot.
-This is no easy task, I admit that, but for me, finally…
+This is no easy task, I admit that, but for me, the day finally came when …

 I let go of trying to control, fix or change my child.
 I gave her back to God and left her in His hands.

-Choosing to let go of my controlling behaviors was one of the hardest decisions I ever made.
+Choosing to let go of my attempts to control was one of the hardest decisions I ever made.
 There was no guarantee of what would happen.
-Letting go felt scary, even wrong, but I learned from other seasoned parents that this was what I had to do.
+Surrendering felt scary, even wrong, but I learned from other seasoned parents that this was what I had to do.
 Could this be what you need to do but you don’t know how or if you can?
 These five choices helped me.
 Maybe they’ll help you.

 2. Refuse guilt.
 Reject believing this is somehow your fault.
 Accept what is.
 You did the best you could.
 Beating yourself up won’t change anything.
 Your child gets to choose what they will do.
 So do you.

 3. Trust God.
 Don’t play the what if game.
 You won’t win.
 Instead of worrying, remember God is in control and loves them even more than you do.
-Shift your thinking to even if the worst thing happens, He will be with you.
-You are not alone.
+Shift your thinking to even if the worst happens, God will be with you and with them.
+You are not alone–neither are they.

 4. Get help.
 Find resources.
-No athlete ever qualified for the Olympics without participating on special teams and receiving excellent coaching.
+No athlete ever qualified for the Olympics without teamwork and excellent coaching.
 Greatness wasn’t achieved by their efforts alone.
 They depended on experts.
-Like world-class athletes, wisdom is accepting the help from those who know more than you.
+Like world-class athletes, wisdom is accepting help from those who know more than you.

 5. Never give up.
 Persevere in prayer.
-Refuse to quit believing your child can change.
-Like a marathon, keep your eyes on the goal: to cross the finish line of faith.
+Refuse to quit believing your child can change and be restored.
 You never know what tomorrow might bring.
 Anything is possible with God.

 What does the Bible say?

-Pray with me: Dear God, please heal the heart of every disappointed, worn out parent who reads this.
-Help them be content with what is and make peace with what they cannot change.
-Give them victory in You as they let go of what they hoped for and trust You to work in their children’s lives.
+Let’s Pray: Dear God, please heal the heart of disappointed, discouraged parents who read this.
+Help them find acceptance, even contentment with what is.
+Urge them to allow consequences, refuse guilt, and get help.
+They need Your strength to make peace with what they cannot change.
+Give them victory in You as they let go of what they hoped for and trust You to work where they cannot.
+But most of all, don’t let them ever give up praying and believing for the impossible.
+In the mighty name of Jesus.
+Amen.

 Resources

-A book that helped me trust God with disappointment: Larry Crabb’s Shattered Dreams. (on our recommended books list)
+A book that helped me trust God with my disappointments is Larry Crabb’s Shattered Dreams.

-What helped you let go of your attempts to control and trust God instead?
+What helped you let go of disappointment and trust God more?

 1. William Lloyd